edcork/edcork.github.io/docs/pages/edit/edit2.md

 nav_order: 2
 ---

-# Example 2: Troubleshooting topic 2
+# Editing sample 2: Troubleshooting topic
 {: .no_toc }

 **On this page**